themoonether/doginals/README.md

 ## ⚠️⚠️⚠️ Important ⚠️⚠️⚠️

-This is a fork of https://github.com/Puckapao/doginals To remove the use of dogechain.info and use your own dogecoin node rpc instead.
+This is a fork of fork by https://github.com/Puckapao/doginals It removed the use of dogechain.info and switch `doginals.js` to use your own dogecoin node rpc instead.
 There might be some bugs, so please using with caution.

 ### Changes